 People who always choose “assorted” chocolates.

-If you are on this website, you probably are thinking of moving to a Spanish-speaking country either full- or part-time.
+Are you thinking of moving to a Spanish-speaking country either full- or part-time?

 When members of the website Expat.com were asked, “What are the most common misconceptions about Mexico, here was a typical response